spencerericfong/spencerericfong.github.io/contact.md

 permalink: /contact.html
 ---

-I'm currently working on a collaborative project already, however once that completes I'll definitely be open to joining another project if anyone is looking for team members!
-This page will be updated accordingly as well.
+I'm currently

-If you'd be interested in contacting me for whatever reason, feel free to send an email over to: **spencerericfong@gmail.com**
+If you'd be interested in contacting me for whatever reason, feel free to send an email over to: [spencerericfong@gmail.com](mailto:spencerericfong@gmail.com)

 Also, if you're so inclined please connect with me on [LinkedIn](https://www.linkedin.com/in/spencer-eric-fong), I'd greatly appreciate it.